-While it may be tempting to go splurge on yourself, there’s definitely better ways to you can utilize your tax refund.
-Canadians across the country are generally very responsible when it spending that extra money.
-Almost 36% plan to use their refund to pay down or pay off an outstanding debt, while 32% intend on keeping it for a rainy day, and 16% will spend a portion and invest the rest.
+While it may be tempting to go splurge on yourself, there are definitely better ways you can use your tax refund.
+Canadians are generally very responsible when it comes to spending that extra money.
+In fact, almost 36% plan to use their refund to pay down or pay off an outstanding debt.
+32% of Canadians intend on keeping the refunded money as savings, for a rainy day, and 16% will spend a portion of the refund and say that they plan on investing the rest.

 3. Invest It

-Now this might not come across as a ‘smart’ way to spend your refund, but studies have shown that travelling can prove to be an investment in yourself.
-Travel lowers stress levels, can boost your immune system, improves brain health, keeps you fit and can also potentially increase your life expectancy.
+After suggesting that you save, or invest or spend wisely, how does vacation come into this?
+Well, studies have shown that travelling can prove to be an investment in yourself.
+Travel lowers stress levels, can boost your immune system, improve brain health, keep you fit and can also potentially increase your life expectancy.
+Plus, if you are self-employed, you need some time away to recharge your batteries, so that makes travel a very important expense being spent on you and your well-being.

 5. Start or Increase an Emergency Fund